City Club of Chicago: Illinois Medical District CEO Suzet McKinney

 Suzet McKinney – CEO/Executive Director – Illinois Medical District

 Dr. McKinney has earned a reputation as an experienced, knowledgeable public health official with exceptional communication skills.
-She has served as an on-camera media expert on emergency issues including biological and chemical threats, natural disasters, pandemic influenza, and climate- related emergencies.
-A sought after expert in her field, she has also provided support to the U.S. Department of Defense’s, Defense Threat Reduction Agency, providing subject matter expertise in biological terrorism preparedness to the country of Poland.
+She has served as an on-camera media expert on emergency issues including biological and chemical threats, natural disasters, pandemic influenza, and climate-related emergencies.
+A sought after expert in her field, she also provides support to the U.S. Department of Defense, Defense Threat Reduction Agency, to provide subject matter expertise in biological terrorism preparedness to the country of Poland.

 Dr. McKinney holds her Doctorate degree from the University of Illinois at Chicago School of Public Health, with a focus on preparedness planning, leadership and workforce development.
-She received her B.A. in Biology from Brandeis University where she was also a Howard Hughes Medical Institute Fellow.
-She received her Master of Public Health degree (Health Care Administration) and certificates in Managed Care and Health Care Administration from Benedictine University.
-In academia, Dr. McKinney serves as an Instructor in the Division of Translational Policy and Leadership Development at Harvard University’s T.H.
-Chan School of Public Health and as Adjunct Assistant Professor of Environmental and Occupational Health Sciences at the University of Illinois at Chicago School of Public Health.
-She also serves as a mentor for the Biomedical Sciences Careers Project, also at Harvard University.
+She received her Bachelor of Arts in Biology from Brandeis University (Waltham, MA) where she was also a Howard Hughes Fellow.
+She received her Master of Public Health degree (Health Care Administration) and certificates in Managed Care and Health Care Administration from Benedictine University in Lisle, IL.